Space Ranger Processing

 1. Read trimming

 Remove the template switch oligo sequence from the 5’ end as well as the polyA tail from the 3’ end of the reads.
-This is to reduce mismatches during the alignment step to improve sensitivity and reduce computational time.
+This step is to reduce mismatches during the alignment step to improve sensitivity and reduce computational time.
 The information about the trimmed bases is retained in the BAM file.

 2. Alignment and barcode correction